-This document contains generic information encompassing various NXP HSOP and PQFP packages assembled internally or at external subcontractors.
+This document contains generic information that encompasses various Freescale SOIC packages assembled internally or at external subcontractors.
 Specific information about each device is not provided.
 To develop a specific solution, actual experience and development efforts are required to optimize the assembly process and application design per individual device requirements, industry standards (such as IPC and JEDEC), and prevalent practices in the assembly environment.
-For more details about the specific devices contained in this note, visit www.nxp.com, or contact the appropriate product application team.
+For more details about the specific devices contained in this note, visit www.freescale.com or contact the appropriate product application team.